BlasBenito/spatialRF/README.md

 ```

 The plot below shows the Moran’s I of the residuals of the spatial
-model.
-It indicates that the residuals are not autocorrelated at a
+model, and indicates that the residuals are not autocorrelated at any
-distance of 0 km any longer.
+distance.

 ``` r
 spatialRF::plot_moran(